Bloomberg-Beta/Manual/3 - Criteria for investing.md

 ##### Founder(s) and team
 + Trustworthy (i.e., will tell us when things are even a little broken)
 + Can raise more money, or get business to profitability
++ Capable of building a diverse team and an inclusive culture
 + Completed background check
 + In Bay Area or New York (and, if not, strong reason to believe we are the best possible investor)